 Grieve Law always creates defenses to give you the best chance of winning at court.
 For Class B felonies, we’ll often begin by investigating if the prosecution has probable cause to accuse you of a felony during the preliminary hearing.
 Without probable cause, they cannot advance your case to trial.
 Grieve will analyze the police and court records to determine if your rights were violated during the arrest or pre-trial booking process.
 If a mistake was made before trial, a motion hearing can be called to dismiss the charges.
 These are tactics Grieve might use with other felony and misdemeanor violations as well.

 Charges of homicide or sexual assault will be prosecuted to the highest degree by state prosecutors, which means having capable and aggressive legal defense a necessity.
 Prosecutors won’t hold back for sexual assault and murder charges and will try to get the most serious charges they can to stick.
 Grieve Law has former prosecutors among our attorneys, so we know the strategies they’ll use.
 Sexual assault or murder cases can be dropped based on mistaken identities, lack of incriminating evidence, and other gray areas just like any other case, and Grieve Law will find where the prosecution overlooked something in their eagerness to put you away.
-We have a proven record of success, and even serious reckless or intentional homicide charges can be completely dropped thanks to our expertise.
+We have a proven record of success, and even serious reckless or intentional homicide charges can be completely dropped thanks to our experience in forming reliable defenses.

 Grieve Law: Keeping Innocent Wisconsin Free